 Having a heartfelt conversation or series of caring discussions about addiction and the sincere desire to overcome this weight can go a long way toward getting beyond denial of addiction and into treatment.

 Where Is the Line Drawn?
 No Longer Deniable.

 After months or years of denial that a problem with addiction or mental health issues exists, negative consequences accumulate and accelerate to a point of nearly irreversible personal decline.
 There’s no longer any shred of deniability that a problem exists.
-The people around the individual who’s addicted or suffering from mental health issues can see it.
+The people around the individual who are addicted or suffering from mental health issues can see it.
 So can the individual if they’re being honest with themself.
 When this point of no return occurs, it is often up to the loved ones and family members to insist that the individual accept help and get treatment if the individual refuses to do so.

 It may very well be that by this time the person secretly wants to be encouraged to accept professional treatment since self-efforts to remedy the problem have not succeeded.
 Professional intervention may be required, and even recommended before the road to real recovery can begin.

 Overcoming fear about what treatment for addiction and mental health disorders entails is a huge hurdle for anyone who wants or needs help to overcome them.
 The perceived stigma that surrounds substance use disorders is also an obstacle, as they’re among the most stigmatized psychiatric conditions.
 However having a substance use disorder or mental illness is not indicative of a character flaw or that the person is somehow less worthy or capable than anyone else.

 Addiction and mental health disorders do require professional help to overcome and learn to manage symptoms and how to live in recovery.
 This is true not only for the individual who has the addiction but also for the family members who want the best for their loved ones and themselves.